Invariant Features for Global Crop Type Classification: CropGlobe Dataset

 \subsection{Satellite Data}

-\textbf{Sentinel-2:} S2 is part of the Copernicus Programme led by the European Space Agency (ESA), with a mission focused on the dynamic monitoring of terrestrial surfaces and vegetation.
-The system consists of two satellites: Sentinel-2A, launched in 2015, and Sentinel-2B, launched in 2017.
-Both satellites carry the Multi-Spectral Instrument (MSI), which acquires imagery in 13 spectral bands.
-Bands with a 10-meter spatial resolution include B2: 490 nm, Blue; B3: 560 nm, Green; B4: 665 nm, Red; and B8: 842 nm, Near Infrared (NIR).
-Bands with a 20-meter resolution include B5: 705 nm, Red Edge 1; B6: 740 nm, Red Edge 2; B7: 783 nm, Red Edge 3; B8A: 865 nm, Narrow NIR; B11: 1610 nm, Shortwave Infrared 1 (SWIR 1); and B12: 2190 nm, Shortwave Infrared 2 (SWIR 2).
-Bands with a 60-meter resolution are B1: 443 nm, Coastal Aerosol; B9: 945 nm, Water Vapor; and B10: 1375 nm, Cirrus.
+Sentinel-2 is part of the Copernicus Programme led by the European Space Agency (ESA), with a mission focused on the dynamic monitoring of terrestrial surfaces and vegetation.
+The system consists of two satellites equipped with the Multi-Spectral Instrument (MSI), which acquires imagery across 13 spectral bands spanning the visible, near-infrared, and shortwave infrared regions at spatial resolutions of 10--60 meters.

 Combined, the two satellites provide a global revisit frequency of five days.
-With the relatively high spatial resolution, S2 is well suited for for multi-spectral time-series analysis to capture phenological patterns and differentiate crop types.
-It has become one of the most widely used data sources for agricultural dataset development and global crop mapping, such as CropHarvest \cite{cropharvest} and WorldCereal \cite{worldcereal}.
+With its relatively high spatial resolution, S2 is well suited for multispectral time-series analysis to capture phenological patterns and differentiate crop types.
+It has become one of the most widely used data sources for agricultural dataset development and global crop mapping, such as in CropHarvest \cite{cropharvest} and WorldCereal \cite{worldcereal}.

-\textbf{Earth Surface Mineral Dust Source Investigation:} EMIT is a hyperspectral imaging mission developed by the Jet Propulsion Laboratory of the National Aeronautics and Space Administration (NASA) and launched on July 14, 2022 (although preliminary data became accessible in August 2022, comprehensive spatial coverage was only established in 2023).
-The mission’s core objective is to monitor mineral dust on the surface of arid and semi-arid regions in order to understand its influence on the Earth system.

-EMIT employs imaging spectroscopy to capture narrow, contiguous spectral bands spanning wavelengths from the visible to the shortwave infrared (380–2500 nm), with a spectral resolution of approximately 7.4 nm and a spatial resolution of around 60 meters.
-Each image pixel is associated with 285 spectral bands, of which 242 are retained after excluding those affected by atmospheric absorption windows.
-Onboard the International Space Station (ISS), EMIT has an approximate revisit cycle of three days, with the exact interval varying according to the orbital parameters of the station and Earth’s rotation.

-Although EMIT is optimized for arid zones, it still provides partial coverage over agricultural regions worldwide.
-Its full spectral coverage encompasses all wavelengths relevant to crop type identification, enabling its use in evaluating the invariance of hyperspectral features at the global scale.